Hansh532/chess/README.md

 # Time management
 Nimzowitsch on use of time: The game of chess is a struggle not a mathematical excersize.
+Don't always try to find the best move, try to win, dont waste 15 mins time looking for a forced mate in a +3 position.
+Improve the position instead.

 ## Saving time by study
 - Know your openings in advance.